elektret/elektret.github.com/source/_posts/2015-05-04-responsive-webdesign.markdown

 ---
 Maybe you have noticed there are a few changes on this site.
 I'm working on a minimalistic [octopress-theme][cats] which is basically a [mock-up][theme].
-Main aspect is to design a responsive website which works on both mobile and desktop devices.
+Main goal is to design a responsive website which works on both mobile and desktop devices.
 This also includes math
 equations: